"MAR104 - Mobile Amateur Rain Radar" Project

 and measurements confirm his simulations.

 It is robust, easy to adjust for best matching (with M2 screw), fits into standard LNB holder and is optimized for offset dish.
+Return loss is around -38 dB and should be enough that TX pulse (4.4 W) is below 1mW at RX input.

 This is the original Kuhne 10.368 GHz beacon transmitter with approx. 220mW.